-Western Carolina University's annual Spring Literary Festival has a long tradition of bringing established and emerging literary talent our campus and region.
+Western Carolina University's annual Spring Literary Festival has a long tradition of bringing established and emerging literary talent to our campus and region.
 It reflects WCU's commitment to providing the best humanities education possible to its students and to bringing the best of the arts to the mountains.

 The festival grew out of Western Carolina University's Visiting Writers Series, the oldest such series in North Carolina.
 While the area has a rich literary heritage all its own, the festival seeks to secure that heritage's place on the nation's literary stage by bringing local and national writers together.

 Over the years, the series has hosted such distinguished local writers as Fred Chappell, Lee Smith, Ron Rash, Kathryn Stripling Byer, and Robert Morgan.
 As well as well-known American writers Li-Young Lee, Thomas Lux, Linda Hogan, Carolyn Chute, Leslie Silko, Ntozake Shange, Karen Shepard, Luis Rodriguez, Maxine Kumin, Sherman Alexie, and Clifton Taulbert.
 We've also had the honor to host internationally renowned authors like Eavan Boland, Mirosalv Holub, and Welsh poets Menna Elfyn, Iwan Llwydd, and Nigel Jenkins.